How to Improve Shopify Site Speed

 How to Optimize Your Shopify Store’s Speed

 You want to focus your time and energy on the factors within your control.
 Want to know how to optimize your Shopify store speed by tackling these factors?
 Here are 10 tips to help you:

 1. Choose the Right Theme

 Choosing a Shopify theme is a critical decision to make.
-However, you want to ensure that as you select a theme that matches your brand, make sure it’s also fast and takes minimal time to load.
+However, you want to ensure that as you select a theme that matches your brand, make sure it’s also fast to optimize your Shopify store speed.
 So, you want to choose a theme that is responsive and up-to-date.